Implementation of ERP systems in the Life Science industry

 - One of the major challenges is to ensure that the requirements are correct and that both the suppliers of the system and the end users are involved.
 ERP systems are complex and require both adaptation to the business and training of end users, which takes a lot of time.
 It is important that users are involved early in the process and that all parts of the company are involved.
 It is also important to spend time finding a supplier who has previously worked in GxP regulated businesses and who has an understanding of data integrity requirements, GAMP and testing and validation and who can provide support throughout the project.

-How can we at Plantvision help our customers?
+How can we at Plantvision our customers?

-Why should you use us at Plantvision?
+Why should you seek assistance from us at Plantvision?

 - Because we don't just come into a project with a specific consultant, we can offer teams of 2-3 people and you can also access Plantvision's collective knowledge base, with as much experience as you want.